Spin-symmetric solution of an interacting quantum dot attached to superconducting leads: Andreev states and the $0-\pi$ transition: Spectral representation and Andreev bound states

+We recall that only $\epsilon < 0$ allows for the existence of a critical interaction.
+If we further introduce a symmetric notation by using $\xi= \epsilon + U/2$, the critical interaction from Eq.~\eqref{eq:Uc-GAL} reproduces the exact result for the $0-\pi$ transition of the atomic limit,\cite{Meng09} that is for $\Delta\to \infty$,

+Notice that the dynamical corrections to the static mean-field are hidden in the derivatives $\Sigma_{r0}^{\prime}$ and $(\partial_{L} - \partial_{R})X_{00}$.
+Their values depend on the interaction strength and quality of the chosen approximation.
+They are dominated by the contribution from the band states and contain the information about the Kondo scale.
+A specific approximation being able to reach the Kondo asymptotics in SIAM should be generalized also to the superconducting quantum dot to decide when the Kondo scale or temperature dominates the $0-\pi$ transition.
+Beware that Eq.~\eqref{eq:Uc-def} determines only the upper bound for the $0-\pi$ transition.
+Only if the spin-symmetric solution remains stable up to the critical interaction $U_{c}$, Eq.~\eqref{eq:Uc-def} determines the real transition to the $\pi$ phase.
+It seems to be the case in the weak-coupling and atomic limits but it remains unclear in the strong-coupling regime.

-The solution with $\omega_{0}> 0$ develops from the solution of the noninteracting dot and determines the $0$-phase.
+The solution with $\omega_{0}> 0$ develops from the noninteracting state in the $0$-phase.
 Frequency $\omega_{0}$ is the energy we win when a Cooper pair is created on the dot.
 This solution at zero temperature saturates at a critical interaction $U_{c}$ at which the density of Cooper pairs reaches extremum, $s_{0}- U \nu - \mathcal{S}_{0}=0$ and creation and annihilation of Cooper pairs costs no energy.
-Saturation indicates degeneracy of the ground state and emergence of a new state.
+Saturation indicates a degeneracy of the ground state and emergence of a new state.
 A quantitative description of this new phase beyond the critical point demands, however, introduction of a perturbation theory for a degenerate ground state.
 This is beyond the scope of this approach in which we assumed a spin-symmetric and non-degenerate many-body ground state.

 The two solutions, $\omega_{0}> 0$ and $\omega_{0}=0$, may coexist.
 The solution with $\omega_{0}> 0$ exists in the weak-coupling region $U < U_{c}$, where the critical interaction $U_{c}$ is determined in Eq.~\eqref{eq:Uc-def}.
 The solution with $\omega_{0}=0$ exists in the strong-coupling region $U > U_{0}$ where the boundary interaction $U_{0}$ is determined from the right equality in Eq.~\eqref{eq:Omega0-cond}.
 Both solutions in the coexistence region $U_{0}< U < U_{c}$ are saddle points of the free energy functional.
 One of them is the true ground state.
 The transition between the two solutions at zero temperature is continuous if the weak-coupling state with $\omega_{0}>0$ remains stable up to the critical interaction $U_{c}$.
 One needs to know the free-energy functional to decide this question and to determine the transition point at non-zero temperatures were the critical interaction $U_{c}(T> 0) =\infty$.